alielfilali01/blog-md-diff/blog-v2.md

 We evaluated a broad range of LLMs on both the English IFEval benchmark and our new Arabic IFEval.
 This included both closed-source models (like OpenAI's GPT & Anthropic's Claude models) and open-source models (Jais series, Meta’s LLaMA-2 variants, open bilingual models, etc.), totaling over 40 models.
 Below you can expand some of the results obtained for a representative subset of models, comparing their prompt-level accuracy on English vs Arabic IFEval (All values are percentages of prompts passed).

-**TODO**: Table requires reformatting, its not rendered correctly. or Should we add gradio space instead of table just like AraGen??
 <details>
   <summary>Instruction Following Leaderboard Sample</summary>